 Send

-This article was entirely created and written by Martin D., an accredited and independent, investigative journalist from Europe.
+This article was entirely created and written by Martin Dorsch, an accredited and independent, investigative journalist from Europe.
 He holds an MBA from a US University and a Bachelor Degree in Information Systems and had worked early in his career as a consultant in the US and EU.
 He does not work for, does not consult, does not own shares in or receives funding from any corporation or organisation that would benefit from this article so far.

 Support independent investigative journalism.
 Buy me a green tea or coffee: